 West Corridor

-Two O’Clock Creek (first come first served, 20 unserviced sites + 6 walk-in tent sites) is across the highway from the Siffleur Falls trailhead.
+Two O’Clock Creek Campground (first come first served, 20 unserviced sites + 6 walk-in tent sites) is across the highway from the Siffleur Falls trailhead.
 Sites are partially shaded or in full sun, but most have beautiful mountain views.
-The campground can get pretty windy, so peg your tent down well.
+The campground can get super windy, so I don’t recommend tent camping here.
 Firewood sales available.
 A great base camp for exploring the western corridor.

-- Nearby hikes: Crescent Falls and Bighorn Gorge Lookout, Hoodoo Creek, and Vision Quest.
+Nearby hikes: Siffleur Falls, Crescent Falls and Bighorn Gorge Lookout, Hoodoo Creek, White Goat Falls, Vision Quest, and Allstones Creek.

 Nordegg Area (Central)